ogoodman/serf/demos/simple/README.md

 persistent objects (they have been stored and have a `ref` member) they will be saved and recreated as `Refs`.

 **NOTE:** why are they not recreated as instances with `ref` members, as they were before they were saved?
-In fact, we consider it to be a defect that this does not happen.
-It's not hard to make a change so that this does happen, but then we run into trouble with reference cycles. `Refs` should be usable in almost every way just like the objects they refer to, so in practice this should not present much of a problem.
+Although this would be possible, it would create a situation where entire object networks are instantiated eagerly: with large networks of persistent objects, this is very undesirable. `Refs` should be usable in almost every way just like the objects they refer to and they give us lazy instantiation.

 **NOTE:** if two objects both link to a child object which has not been made persistent, then saving and restoring the two parent objects will